aidanbell/WSL_InstallFest/WSL_InstallFest.md

 ### Python3
 We'll be installing and using Python3, since Python2 is no longer supported, and Python3 has been widely integrated.
 > `sudo apt install python3.8`

-To make sure it installed, we'll check both the version of python (`python3 --version`) as well as pip, which we'll be using to install Python packages (`pip3 --version`)
+To make sure it installed, we'll check both the version of python (`python3 --version`) as well as pip, which we'll be using to install Python packages (`pip3 --version`).
+If pip did not install, you can install it with this command:
+> `sudo apt install python3-pip`

 ### PostgreSQL
 This is going to be our second Database that we'll be using.
 We'll install it along with the -contrib package, which has some extra utilities.
 > `sudo apt install postgresql postgresql-contrib`

 ### Django
+Django is a full-featured framework that we will be learning.
+We install it with the Python Package Manager that we installed earlier:
+> `pip3 install Django` [Capital D]